Captwagh/Aissms-info/README.md

-# Aissms-info
+# AISSMS Info
-brief info of aissms college on a website using bootstrap
+Brief info of AISSMS College of Engineering on a website using Bootstrap 5.

+Basic use of HTML and Bootstrap for developing a basic website that can be used to display brief information of AISSMS COE.